thomasjo/thomasjo.github.io/blog/_posts/2010-12-09-why-i-love-ruby.md

 ## Freedom to hang ourselves
 To me, and infinitely more prominent people like David Heinemeier Hansson, Ruby is very much about [freedom](http://tekpub.com/conferences/rubyconf2010/dhh).
-Freedom to shape the language to suit our purpose and fulfil our needs.
+Freedom to shape the language to suit our purpose and fulfill our needs.
 Ruby will likely never feel old or outdated, because we are free to change it, to create our own versions of the language.
 The killer feature is that we can do this without needing to change the Ruby source and compiling a new version of the language -- we can do it from within